-Failure to provide information pertaining to a practitioner's qualifications for continued appointment or clinical privileges, in response to a written request from the CEO, the CMO, the MEC, the Leadership Council, or any other committee authorized to request such information, shall result in a requirement that the individual meet with the Leadership Council to discuss why the requested input was not provided.
+- (a) Failure to provide information pertaining to a practitioner's qualifications for continued appointment or clinical privileges, in response to a written request from the CEO, the CMO, the Credentials Committee, the MEC or any other committee authorized to request such information, shall result in a requirement that the individual meet with the MEC to discuss why the requested input was not provided. - (b) Failure of the practitioner to either meet with the MEC or provide the requested information prior to the meeting will result in the automatic relinquishment of the individual's clinical privileges until the information is provided to the satisfaction of the requesting party.
+If the individual fails to provide input requested within 30 days of the automatic relinquishment, the individual's appointment and clinical privileges will be deemed to have been automatically resigned.